Kirito-Ming/Kirito-Ming.github.io/content/project/Image_compression/index.md

 date: 2022-09-26
 external_link:
 tags:
+  - Imaging
-  - Image
+  - ML/AI
-  - AI
+  - Compression
-  - Compensation
+  - Restoration
 ---

 Co-design of image compression and compensation with the help of deep learning methods.